Tawas senior Elise Klinger signs to play volleyball at Concordia Chicago

 ✓ The best local, regional and national news in sports, politics, business and more!

-Get the News-Herald delivered straight to your door and receive unlimited access to our website and e-Edition when you purchase a Print + Digital Subscription.
+Get the Oscoda Press delivered straight to your door and receive unlimited access to our website and e-Edition when you purchase a Print + Digital Subscription.

 |Rate